Project

 Project proposal Mar 2, 2026 5 / 40 Problem statement, data sources, modeling approach, alignment with business requirements

-Initial implementation Apr 6, 2026 10 / 40 Data, model training, model serving, monitoring and evaluation implemented individually (not necessarily integrated); overall pipeline with dummy steps also implemented for 4-person groups
+Initial implementation Apr 6, 2026 10 / 40 Data, model training, model serving implemented individually (not necessarily integrated); overall pipeline with dummy steps also implemented for 4-person groups

 System implementation Apr 20, 2026 15 / 40 All components tightly integrated into a single end-to-end ML system, including safeguarding